spaceinventor/PyCSH/README.md

 ## Build a pip installable binary wheel package

-The `install` method above is not very friendly to using PyCSH in a virtual environment (why should we not do that ?), the following method allows PyCSH to be more Python-scosystem friendly.
+The `install` method above is not very friendly to using PyCSH in a virtual environment (why should we not do that ?), the following method allows PyCSH to be more Python-ecosystem friendly.

 ```
 jbl@jbl-ThinkPad-T15-Gen-1:~/workspace/PyCSH$ python3 -m pip wheel .